 Accessible viewing platform and personal assistant tickets are only available to purchase via Alexandra Palace and See Tickets.
 An allocation is made available during our venue presale and general on sale.
 You will not be able to purchase these tickets through any other presale or ticket agent.
 Please note that tickets purchased through other agents may not be refunded.

 To receive pre-sale announcements, sign up to our music mailing list here.

 If you require further information regarding the booking process or have another access enquiry please contact our Visitor Services team.

-For seated performances at Alexandra Palace Theatre, we have dedicated wheelchair spaces in the stalls and circle areas.
+For seated performances at Alexandra Palace Theatre, we have a number of dedicated accessible spaces in the stalls and circle areas.
 Access to the circle is via a lift, which is wheelchair accessible.
-These tickets can also be purchased by customers requiring a companion or personal assistant ticket.
-Once you purchase these tickets you will receive an email from See Tickets.

 Please note: the floor of the stalls in the Theatre is flat and not raked.
-For more information about the Theatre visit here
+For more information about the Theatre is available here.

 For all access enquiries for exhibitions, conferences and sporting events, please contact the Visitor Services Team.

 Due to the limited number of accessible spaces available for events, we want to ensure that this allocation is being used by those that require them.
 For all accessible ticket bookings we do request proof of disability or medical condition.